tv2/casparcg-cliptool/README.md

 #### Transition Time

-The time in frames that a change some file A to file B takes, while using [Mix](#mix).
+The time in frames that a change from file A to file B takes, while using [Mix](#mix).
 25 frames equals 1 second.

 ### Channel / Output Options